knpuniversity/oauth/knpu/authorization-code.md

 According to [COOP's API Authentication page][COOP's API Authentication page], we need to redirect the user to `/authorize` and send several query parameters.

+***TIP
+If you're using Symfony, check out [knpuniversity/oauth2-client-bundle](https://github.com/knpuniversity/oauth2-client-bundle).
+This library helps you interact with an OAuth2 server using the "authorization code" grant type.
+***

 In our code, let's start building the URL:

 ```php